Initial jobless claims tick upward in Georgia

-ATLANTA - First-time unemployment claims in Georgia increased last week, but state labor officials expect the trend to be short-lived.
+ATLANTA - First-time unemployment claims in Georgia increased last week (week of June 6), but state labor officials expect the trend to be short-lived.

-Jobless Georgians filed 22,524 claims last week, up 284 from the previous week, the state Department of Labor reported Thursday.
+Jobless Georgians filed 22,524 claims last week (week of June 6), up 284 from the previous week, the state Department of Labor reported Thursday, June 17.

 The Georgia numbers mirrored an unexpected rise in unemployment claims nationally, the first in six weeks.